Every Tech Revolution Killed an Industry. None Did It in Under 4 Years.

 Note: "Time to 50% revenue loss" measures from when the disruptor became commercially viable, not from when it was invented.

-New technology grows exponentially.
-But the industries it replaces decline linearly.
-There are five structural reasons why:
+New technology grows exponentially, but the industries it replaces decline in a straight line — for five structural reasons:

 AI is the fastest-deploying technology in human history.
 Our engine tracks a 1,800:1 speed ratio between AI deployment and physical infrastructure buildout.
-ChatGPT reached 100 million users in 2 months.
-The telephone took 75 years to reach the same penetration.
+ChatGPT hit 100 million users in 2 months — the telephone took 75 years to reach the same number of people.

 Contracts, regulations, behavior — none of these have sped up.
-An enterprise SaaS agreement still runs 3 years.
-A commercial lease still runs 10.
-A medical licensing board still meets quarterly.
-A 55-year-old accountant still needs 6 months to learn new software.
+An enterprise SaaS agreement still runs 3 years, a commercial lease still runs 10, a medical licensing board still meets quarterly, and a 55-year-old accountant still needs 6 months to learn new software.

 Important distinction: Individual companies can collapse fast.
-Bear Stearns failed in 6 days.
-Enron imploded in months.
-FTX in a week.
-But the industries they belonged to continued.
-Investment banking didn't die when Bear Stearns died.
-Energy didn't die when Enron died.
-Crypto didn't die when FTX died.
+Bear Stearns failed in 6 days, Enron imploded in months, and FTX collapsed in a week.
+But the industries they belonged to kept going: investment banking didn't die when Bear Stearns died, energy didn't die when Enron died, and crypto didn't die when FTX died.

 Our engine predicts industry trajectories, not individual company fates.
-The distinction matters enormously for portfolio construction.
+That distinction is what actually matters when you're building a portfolio.

-If you're worried AI will destroy your portfolio overnight — the data says you have years, not months.
+If AI wiping out your portfolio overnight worries you, the data doesn't back that up: you have years, not months.

-But if you're ignoring AI's impact entirely — the data says every disrupted industry eventually lost 50-80% of its relative value.
+If you're ignoring AI's impact entirely, the data doesn't back that up either: every disrupted industry eventually lost 50-80% of its relative value.

 Panic selling Historically wrong.
 No industry has collapsed fast enough to justify panic exits.